G-Conard/g-conard.github.io/index.md

 # Welcome!

-This humble corner of the internet contains a collection of my undergraduate work thus far, ranging from coursework for classes such as ME 480: Mechatronics and Control Systems to my research on quadruped robots.
+This humble corner of the internet contains a collection of my undergraduate work thus far, ranging from coursework for classes such as ME 331: Instrumentation and Data Acquisition to my research on quadruped robots.

 ## Resume